What is Hepatitis?

 Hepatitis B is transmitted through activities that involve contact with infected blood (e.g.: sharing needles to inject drugs) or bodily fluids during vaginal, anal and oral sex (e.g.: semen and saliva).

 Hepatitis C can be spread through contact with infected blood like sharing needles to inject drugs, blood transfusions, hemodialysis with contaminated blood.
 It can also be transmitted through bodily fluids during vaginal/anal/oral sex.
-A mother can pass hepatitis to her baby during the birthing process if she is infected.
+Hepatitis can also spread during the birthing process.

 How can I find out if I have Hepatitis?